json-schema-x-graphql/json-schema-x-graphql/docs/REPOSITORY_STATUS.md

 The frontend implementation goes beyond a simple text editor:
 - **Three-Panel Design**: JSON Schema (Left), GraphQL SDL (Right), Visual Graph (Bottom/Tab).
 - **Bidirectional Sync**: Changes in any view propagate to others.
-- **Visual Feedback**: Users can see the graph structure of their schema, making complex relationships easier to understand.
+- **Visual Feedback**: Users can see the graph structure of their schema, making complex relationships intake_processer to understand.

 ### 3. Documentation Consolidation ✅
 We have aggressively managed documentation to prevent rot: